mmaaza/surgical-mart/EMAIL_FUNCTIONALITY.md

 ## Overview

-This document describes the implementation of email functionality for order confirmations in the Dental Kart Nepal application.
+This document describes the implementation of email functionality for order confirmations in the Surgical Mart Nepal application.

 ## Features Implemented